cloudmesh-community/book/chapters/msg/graphql.md

 ### Mutation example :o:

-Similar to Query you can add mutation to create your own data.
-Add a Create class for new repo object which will inherit from graphene's Mutation class.
+Similar to a query you can add mutation to create your own data.
+Add a *Create* class for new repo object which will inherit from graphene's Mutation class.
 This class will accept new repo properties as Arguments.
 Please see the following code snippet